AaronBray/AaronBray.github.io/_posts/2025-10-10-mustacchio.md

 <br>
 <br>
 <br>
-#Priv Esc
+# Priv Esc
 <br>
 <br>
 ## Looking around,
 ## We see another user
-## There is an accessible elf file we can read
+## There is an accessible elf file that we can read
 ************PIC
 <br>
 ## Running strings we see that its calling another file using tail
 ************PIC
-## We dont have permission to access to this file
+## We dont have permission to access the file being called
 <br>
 ## Lets hijack the "tail" command: